WoA-OnePlus-6-Series/WoA-on-OnePlus6-Series/guide/1-partition.md

 cd path\to\platform-tools
 ```

+> [!IMPORTANT]
+> Make sure you use the MODDED Recovery throughout this whole tutorial as we provide tools to help aid this installation process and make it as easy as possible for you.
+>
+> If you don't use it and you face any errors, consider it your fault and consider yourself alone if you try asking for support as you have deferred from the main guide.

 #### Boot the modded recovery
 > While in fastboot mode, replace `path\to\twrp.img` with the actual path of the image
 ```cmd